Catering Server Job Description, Key Duties and Responsibilities

 Presented below is an example of the kind of job description usually given to newly employed individuals for the catering server job.
 It shows typical duties, tasks, and responsibilities of the position.

-• Ensure exemplary guest service through all forms of banquet service, carving stations, bartending, running food during events, buffets, plated, replenishing product and supplies in compliance with event standards.
+• Provide exemplary guest service through all forms of banquet service, carving stations, bartending, running food during events, buffets, plated, replenishing product and supplies in compliance with event standards

-• Perform side work by helping to provide a safe and clean work environment.
+• Perform front of the house, back of the house, and side work duties, including helping to provide a safe and clean work environment

 • Perform other duties that could be assigned.